zendesk/app_scaffold/README.md

 ### Running locally

-To serve the app to your zendesk instance with `?zat=true`, run
+To serve the app to your Zendesk instance with `?zat=true`, run

 ```
-yarn run build:dev
+yarn run watch
 zat server -p dist
 ```